Wilson2214/air-quality-analysis/README.md

 <img width="675" alt="image" src="https://github.com/Wilson2214/air-quality-analysis/assets/39279731/8f1b6aaf-8554-49ac-bb6f-396f63b366e3">

 [Link to Dashboard](https://lookerstudio.google.com/s/oetwCyQBWvc).
 Note: This relies on the underlying data structure which is destroyed with terrraform.
 Depending on when this link is selected, no data may be present.
+I've additionally included a pdf of the main view of my dashboard [here](https://github.com/Wilson2214/air-quality-analysis/blob/main/Air_Quality_Analysis.pdf).

 # Data Stack